Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Introduction

 \section{Introduction}

-Realizing quantum devices, such as quantum computers, requires to implement large-scale quantum information processing, which necessitates robust, high-fidelity quantum state transfer.
-However, quantum states are inherently unstable to decoherence.
-To overcome this vulnerability, various methods have been proposed in different systems, such as, coupling between atoms and photons\cite{PhysRevLett.78.3221, science.1103346}, spin systems \cite{PhysRevLett.91.207901, PhysRevLett.92.187902, 10.1063/1.2008129}, and so on\cite{andp.201400116, PhysRevLett.118.133601, PhysRevX.7.011035}.
+The realization of large-scale quantum devices, such as quantum computers, requires the implementation of quantum information processing, which in turn necessitates robust and high-fidelity quantum state transfer.
+However, quantum states are inherently fragile to decoherence.
+To overcome this vulnerability, various methods have been proposed in various platforms, such as, coupling between atoms and photons\cite{PhysRevLett.78.3221, science.1103346}, spin systems \cite{PhysRevLett.91.207901, PhysRevLett.92.187902, 10.1063/1.2008129}, and so on\cite{andp.201400116, PhysRevLett.118.133601, PhysRevX.7.011035}.

-Among various strategies, quantum state transfer utilizing edge states that emerge in topological matter is one the promising approaches~\cite{Yao2013, Dlaska_2017, Lang2017, PhysRevA.98.012331}, since the edge states are robust against symmetry-preserving perturbations.
-The edge states are localized near domain walls which are spatial boundaries where topological numbers varies in the position space~\cite{PhysRevLett.95.146802, PhysRevLett.95.226801, RevModPhys.82.3045, RevModPhys.83.1057, RevModPhys.89.041004}.
+Among these strategies, quantum state transfer utilizing edge states appearing in topological matter is one of the most promising approaches~\cite{Yao2013, Dlaska_2017, Lang2017, PhysRevA.98.012331}.
+This is because the edge states are topologically protected and then robust against symmetry-preserving perturbations.
+These edge states appear as localized states near domain walls which are spatial boundaries where a discrete topological number varies in the position space~\cite{PhysRevLett.95.146802, PhysRevLett.95.226801, RevModPhys.82.3045, RevModPhys.83.1057, RevModPhys.89.041004}.
+Thus, the dynamical control of domain walls could provide alternative route to quantum state transfer through thetransport of the edge states following the moving domain walls.